CPMpy/cpmpy/docs/unsat_core_extraction.md

 When a model is unsatisfiable, it can be desirable to get a better idea of which Boolean variables make it unsatisfiable.
 Commonly, these Boolean variables are 'switches' that turn constraints on, hence such Boolean variables can be used to get a better idea of which _constraints_ make the model unsatisfiable.

-In the SATisfiability literature, the Boolean variables of interests are called _assumption_ variables and the solver will assume they are true.
-The subset of these variables that, when true, make the model unsatisfiable is called an unsatisfiable _core_.
+In the satisfiability literature, the Boolean variables of interests are called _assumption variables_ and the solver will assume they are true.
+The subset of these variables that, when true, makes the model unsatisfiable is called an unsatisfiable _core_.

 Lazy Clause Generation solvers, like OR-Tools, are built on SAT solvers and hence can inherit the ability to define assumption variables and extract an unsatisfiable core.